WHITEBOXHEATING

 4. Strange Noises – Banging, Kettling, or Whistling

 A kettling noise (similar to a boiling kettle) is caused by limescale or sludge restricting water flow through the heat exchanger.
 This is common in hard water areas like Surrey and West Sussex.
 Banging noises can indicate trapped air or a failing pump.
 Whistling often points to a restricted flow.
-All of these warrant an engineer visit.
+All of these boiler faults warrant an engineer visit.

 5. Boiler Keeps Switching Off